rhapsody-plugins/helpmate/README.txt

 **Will this slow down my WooCommerce store?**
 Not at all.
 Helpmate is lightweight and optimized for performance.
 Its JavaScript files are **deferred**, so they only load on the frontend when needed — ensuring your site stays fast.

+**Can I use in any WordPress website?**
+Yes, You can use it in any WordPress website like store, personal, company etc.

 **In how many ways can I train the chatbot**
 You can train the chatbot in 5 different ways: